TheIdentitySelector/thiss-js/docs/components.rst

         };
     </script>

-Alternatively, without needing to use shibboleth or modify its configuration, it is possible to use a trust profile setting `discoveryRequest` pointing to an instance of the Discovery Service provided by this package, and `discoveryResponse` to a different URL or callable to handle the discovery response.
+Alternatively, without needing to use shibboleth or modify its configuration, it is possible to add suggested instituions setting `discoveryRequest` pointing to an instance of the Discovery Service provided by this package, and `discoveryResponse` to a different URL or callable to handle the discovery response.

 .. code-block:: html